LooUQ/LooUQ_LTEmC/doxyMain.md

 ## Future Directions
 If you have an opinion on any of these functions and their applicability to your product/project please let LooUQ know.
 Send your thoughts to answers@loouq.com.
+* Support for BG95 and BG77
-* Power Management - Support for PSM, wake options, etc.
+* Power Management - Support for PSM, eDRX, etc.
-* HTTP(S) - Support for HTTP client in driver (planned for July 2021)
-* FTP(S) - Support for FTP client in BGx firmware without application FTP stack
 * File System - Support for file storage on BGx via driver (BG96 has approx. 3MB available)
 * FOTA - Support for scheduled FOTA